tchubaba/snipto/README.md

   The client also computes a **SHA-256 hash of the ciphertext** when marking a snippet as “viewed.”
 This ensures the server only deletes snippets that were successfully decrypted, preventing accidental or malicious premature deletion.

 - **Ephemerality:**
   Snippets are deleted after the configured number of views or TTL.
 This ensures encrypted data does not persist indefinitely.
-Currently the number of view is alwyas 1.
+Currently, the number of views is always 1.

 In short: **the server cannot decrypt your data** — only someone with the full URL (including the secret fragment) can.